DAF201/2022_fall_school_garbage/Logic.md

 uses to solve a problem with input of a particular size.

 It is usually much more difficult to determine the average case time complexity of an algorithm.
 This is the average number of operations an algorithm uses to solve a problem over all inputs of a particular size.

+## Complexity Analysis of Algorithms

+Example: find the complexity of the algorithm for finding the max

+> procedure: max($a_1, a_2, ..., a_n$)
+>
+> max:= $a_1$
+>
+> for i:=2 to n
+>
+> >if max < $a_i$ then max := $a_i$
+>
+> return max

+Solution:

+* The max < $a_i$ comparisons is made n - 1 times

+* Each time i is incremented, a test is made to see if i <= n

+* One last comparison determines that i > n

+* Exactly 2(n-1) + 1 = 2n - 1comparisons are made

+Hence, the time complexity of the algorithm is $\Theta(n)$

+## worst case complexity of each algorithms

+Linear Search: $\Theta(n)$

+Binary Search: $\Theta(log n)$

+Bubble Sort: $\Theta(n^2)$

+Selection Sort: $\Theta(n^2)$

+Insertion Sort: $\Theta(n^2)$

+Matrix Multiplication <sub>(n x n)</sub> : $\Theta(n^3)$

+## Algorithmic Paradigms

+An algorithmic paradigms is a general apporach based on a particular concept for constructing algorithms to solve a variety of problems

+Brute-force algorithms

+* naive approach for solving problems; does not take advantage of any special structure of the problem or clever ideas
+* sequential search, bubble sort, selection sort, insertion sort

+Greedy algorithms

+* select the best choice at each step, instead of considering all sequences of steps; focus on local optimization and not overall optimization.

+Dive and conquer algorithms

+* dive a problem into one or more instances of the same problem of smaller size and conquer the problem by using the solutions of the smaller problems to find a sollution of the original problem

+* quick sort, merge sort, fast matrix mutiplication

+Dynamic programming

+* recursively breaks down a problem into simpler overlapping subproblems, and stores the results of the subproblems in a table; computes the solution of the problem using the solutions of the subproblems

+* cutting stock, matrix-chain multiplication, longest common subsequence

+Backtracking

+* performs an exhaustive search of all possible solutions; once it is known that no solution can result from any further sequence of decisions, backtrack to a known point and work towards a solution with another series of decisions

+* n-Queens, graph coloring, sum of subsets

+Probabilistic algorithms

+* make random choices at one or more steps

+* Monte Carlo algorithms, Las Vegas algorithms, Sherwood algorithms